deepflowio/docs/translate/translated/08-integration/02-input/02-tracing/05-skywalking.md

 ## View Tracing Data

-Go to Grafana, open the `Distributed Tracing` Dashboard, select `namespace = deepflow-otel-skywalking-demo`, and then you can choose a call to trace.
+Go to Grafana, open the `Distributed Tracing` dashboard, select `namespace = deepflow-otel-skywalking-demo`, and then choose a call to trace.
-DeepFlow can correlate and display the tracing data obtained from SkyWalking, eBPF, and BPF in a single trace flame graph, covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true full-link distributed tracing, as shown below:
+DeepFlow can correlate and display tracing data from SkyWalking, eBPF, and BPF in a single trace flame graph,
+covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true end-to-end distributed tracing.
+The result looks like this:

 ![OTel SkyWalking Demo](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/2022082363044145adc1b.png)